IPU frequently asked questions

 IPU programs provide great value and are very cost competitive, especially when considering both registration fees and per diem costs.
 IPU offers a discount to members of IPU Affiliate organizations.
 IPU also offers discounts to attendee groups from the same organization, if arranged in advance of registration.
-Discounts for the Intermediate Program are also available for previous attendees of the Fundamentals Program of the Annual Regulatory Studies Program.
+Discounts for the Intermediate Course are also available for previous attendees of the Fundamentals Course of the Annual Regulatory Studies Program.

 Does IPU charge cancellation fees?

 IPU tries to avoid charging cancellation fees while reserving the right to do so when costs are incurred.
 Substitute attendees are accepted at any time.
 A fee can also be transferred to a future program.
 When cancellation is necessary, early notification is much appreciated.